PranavMahajan25/HOI_toolbox/README.md

 ### What are the main deliverables of this toolbox?

-The goal of this toolbox is to collect and refine existing metrics of high-order interactions currently implemented in Matlab or Java, and integrate them in a unified python-based toolbox.
+The goal of this toolbox is to collect and refine existing metrics of higher-order interactions currently implemented in Matlab or Java, and integrate them in a unified python-based toolbox.
 The main deliverable of the project is a toolbox, whose inputs are the measurements of different variables plus some parameters, and whose outputs are the measures of higher-order interdependencies.

 ### How is this toolbox organized?
 The main codes for computing Oinfo and dOinfo are in  `./toolbox/Oinfo.py` and `./toolbox/dOinfo.py`.